Systolic geometry of translation surfaces: Short curves on translation surfaces

-We proceed this way by expanding in each step $l$ the remaining disks further until a single disk self-intersects or two different disks intersect.
+We proceed this way by expanding in each step $l$ the remaining disks further in each step picking either a single self-intersecting disk or two different disks that intersect.
 In each step we obtain a new saddle connection together with an upper bound of its length.
-In the $l$-th step we have at least $n-2(l-1)$ remaining disks obtain:\\ \\ \textit{Step l:} We obtain a saddle connection $\ell(\delta_l) = 2r_l$ by connecting the respective saddle point or saddle points with a geodesic arc $\delta_l$ length smaller or equal to $2r_l$.
+In the $l$-th step we have at least $n-2(l-1)$ remaining disks:\\ \\ \textit{Step l:} We obtain a saddle connection $\delta_l$ such that $\ell(\delta_l) \leq 2r_l$ by connecting the respective saddle point or saddle points with a geodesic arc $\delta_l$ length smaller or equal to $2r_l$.
 As in \textit{Step 2}, we obtain an upper bound on $ r_l$

 In the case of the largest stratum $\mathcal{H}(1,1,\ldots,1)$ we have that $k_i =1$ for all $i$ and therefore $n=2g-2$.
 In this case we can get a more refined inequality by taking into account the area of all expanded disks.
-As $r_1 \leq r_k$ for all $k$ we obtain in case we obtain in \textit{Step l}
+As $r_1 \leq r_k$ for all $k$ we obtain in \textit{Step l}